Cryptocurrency / Crypto Assets expertise

 Crypto assets, it appears, have finally come over from the fringes and in from the cold.
 The mainstream now appear to see them as a new asset class and – at least in relation to Bitcoin – as a solid company investment.
 Some devotees even look at Bitcoin as a viable alternative to traditional fiat currency.

-At Stace Hammond, our Crypto law experts are cognisant of the expanding pervasiveness and importance of crypto assets and platforms, throughout the global financial and commercial landscape.
+At Stace Hammond, our crypto law experts are cognizant of the expanding pervasiveness and importance of crypto assets and platforms, throughout the global financial and commercial landscape.
 Like you, we are passionate about this exciting, developing, ecosystem of digital technology and commerce.
 We understand the various legal implications this presents for both individuals and business.
 We want to assist you and share in your crypto journey and to help you achieve your digital goals – whether that means assisting you to understand and navigate the legislative hurdles of an initial coin offering or peer to peer lending, or simply the tax implications of trading a meme coin.